gillianzliu/rshell/README.md

 This program is a simple shell for Linux.
-It is capable of preforming most of the commands that bash is able to do, but does not support built in bash commands such as `cd`.
-It however has its own built in command exit to terminate the program.
+It is capable of preforming most of the commands that bash is able to do, but does not support built in bash commands or interpretations.
+It does however have some own built in commands such as `exit` to terminate the program.

 ##How to run